 Hairline grafting is generally used to treat receding hairlines in men and women.
 As part of the surgery, the patient’s hairline (on the forehead) area is “lowered,” using a combination of surgery and hair transplants, eliminating the appearance of baldness.
 As part of this process, hair follicles are taken from the back or sides of the patient’s scalp and then grafted to the front hairline area, where they will then grow back naturally as they did at the donor site.

 There is very little post-surgery pain associated with hairline restoration surgery.
 The most common side effect is slight facial swelling, generally in the forehead and eye area.
-Most often this is not painful, but may require up to seven days for it to subside completely.
-Because of this, many patients will take a week off from work, but can return to light activities after two or three days and normal activity level after a week.
+Most often this is not painful, but may require up to 7 days for it to subside completely.
+Because of this, many patients will take a week off from work, but can return to light activities after 2 or 3 days and normal activity level after a week.
 Patients may experience temporary, harmless numbness at the front of the scalp, which generally subsides after a few weeks.